 By 1840, the area had changed dramatically from its days as a Native American route.
 Thanks to the coal industry, the Hazleton area was now equipped with larger roads and railroads and many housing settlements had been built as well.

 Immigrants willing to toil long hours in the dangerous mines to support their families came to Greater Hazleton by the thousands.

 For the next 100 years, large amounts of coal were mined here and shipped by train to the lucrative Philadelphia market.

 Nearly 15,000 residents made Hazle Township their home at one time.
-Population peaked in the 1940s, then began to decline.
-With the decline of the coal industry, the mines began to close in 1940s and 1950s.
+Population peaked in the 1940s then began to decline.
+With the decline of the coal industry, the mines began to close in the 1940s and 1950s.
 Many residents sought jobs elsewhere.

 In response to the growing, changing area, CAN DO founded a white-collar business park, the CAN DO Corporate Center, in nearby Drums in the late 1990s.